mstoodle/jcon2024_workshop/Workshop_CloudCompiler/Section_2/README.md

 	> podman run --replace --network=host -e JVM_ARGS="$ACMEAIR_OPTS"   -m=200m --cpus=1 -v $PWD/mongo.properties:/config/mongo.properties --name acmeair_jitserver_400mb $ACMEAIR_IMAGE

 The only difference there is the memory limit: in the step6 script, we're reducing the memory limit for AcmeAir to only 200mb.
-Given this application is a signficant JakartaEE application, it will be pretty impressive to run that effectively in a container with only 1 CPU core and 200mb of memory.
+That's even smaller than the memory (225mb) where the AcmeAir server was unable to function effectively in Section_1 of this workshop!
+Given this application is a signficant JakartaEE application, it will be pretty impressive to run it effectively in a container with only 1 CPU core and 200mb of memory.
 Let's see how it does!

 From Window2, start the lower memory server:

-	$ ./step6_start.acmeair.200mb.sh
+[Window2]	$ ./step6_start.acmeair.200mb.sh

 Then you can jump back to Window3 and restart the exact same jmeter script we used earlier:

-	$ ./step5_start.jmeter.sh
+[Window3]	$ ./step5_start.jmeter.sh
-(if you really want to be a good performance engineer, you could start back from the beginning by restarting the mongo and jitserver containers running in Window1, but for this exercise we'll just leave them as-is).
+(if you really want to be a rigourous and careful performance engineer, you could start back from the beginning by restarting the mongo and jitserver containers running in Window1, but for this exercise we can just leave them running as-is).

 Once you start the jmeter load driver, you'll see the performance rampup and you should see the instantaneous throughput reach basically the same level as we saw earlier when AcmeAir was able to use 400mb.
+Amazing!

 You won't always be able to cut the size of the container in half (and you may be wondering where 400mb came from originally...it's